Five-Damned-Dollarz/io_scene_lithtech/README.md

 LTA | No | Rigid and Skeletal
 LTB (PS2) | Rigid and Skeletal | No
 LTB (PC) | Rigid and Skeletal | No
+Model00p | Rigid and Skeletal | Use LTA

 The ABC file format description can be found on our wiki [here](https://github.com/cmbasnett/io_scene_abc/wiki/ABC).